team-nameless/nameless-discord-bot/README.md

 ## This 👏 is 👏 *nameless** 👏

 *We need a logo right here.*
+*This branch is only for archiving purposes.
+Process with caution!!*

 An upgrade of [original nameless*](https://github.com/FoxeiZ/nameless), with [collaborative efforts 💪](https://github.com/nameless-on-discord/nameless/graphs/contributors).
 Written with ~~bloatwares~~ *usability and customizations* in mind.